irisnet/irishub/docs/modules/iservice/README.md

 # IService User Guide

 ## Basic Function Description
 IRIS Services (a.k.a. "iServices") intend to bridge the gap between the blockchain world and the conventional business application world, by mediating a complete lifecycle of off-chain services -- from their definition, binding (provider registration), invocation, to their governance (profiling and dispute resolution).
 By enhancing the IBC processing logic to support service semantics, the IRIS SDK is intended to allow distributed business services to be available across the internet of blockchains.
-We introduced the [Interface description language](https://en.wikipedia.org/wiki/Interface_description_language)
-(IDL) to work with the service standardized definitions to satisfy service invocations across different programming languages.
+The [Interface description language](https://en.wikipedia.org/wiki/Interface_description_language) (IDL) we introduced is to work with the service standardized definitions to satisfy service invocations across different programming languages.
 The currently supported IDL language is [protobuf](https://developers.google.com/protocol-buffers/).
-The main function points of this module are as follows:
+The main functions of this module are as follows:
 1. Service Definition
 2. Service Binding
 3. Service Invocation (TODO)